Head and Neck Anatomy: Part I – Bony Structures

 Figure 10.

 The internal surface of the occipital bone forms much of the posterior cranial fossa which contains the cerebellum and brain stem.
 The depression to house the cerebellum is named appropriately the cerebellar fossa.
-There is also a groove along the border with the temporal bone to accommodate the large sigmoid sinus which drains venous blood from the brain into the jugular vein which begins at the aforementioned jugular foramen.
+There is also a groove along the border with the temporal bone to accommodate the large sigmoid sinus which drains venous blood from the brain into the jugular vein which begins at the aforementioned jugular foramen which lies at the junction of the temporal and occipital bones.
 There are also attachment points for the connective tissue coverings of the brain.
 These raised areas are the internal occipital crest and the internal occipital protuberance.

 Figure 11.

 Openings – The largest foramen in the skull is located in the occipital bone.
 The foramen magnum is the opening for the spinal cord to attach to the brain stem.
 The basilar artery which supplies blood to the brain also passes through this opening.
 There are also foramina found in the base of the occipital condyles.
-These openings allow passage of the cranial nerve XII, the hypoglossal nerve and are like many things labeled in a logical manner as the hypoglossal canals.
+These openings allow passage of the cranial nerve XII (hypoglossal nerve) and are logically known as the hypoglossal canals as a result.
 We have already noted that the jugular foramen is found at the junction of the occipital and temporal bones.

 Diagram Reference Guide